“Even in this shitty state, dead men make the news if they die right.”

 “Get away!
 I’m warning you, I’ll kill you twice, you vampire fuck!”

-Amelie: It speaks.
-It hears her.
-Amelie’s wild eyes rake over the ’man’s’ form.
+Support: The woman’s wild eyes rake over Emmett’s form.
 She still looks like she’s convinced she can cut him in half with her nails.

 “You!
 You’re not a black haze.
 What are you!?
 We’re in Limbo, aren’t we?
 Are you a monster?”

-Support: The man clambers, cautiously, to his feet.
+Emmett: The sheer absurdity of it strikes Em as he clambers, cautiously, to his feet.

 “Why,” he grates, “would a monster ask you if you’re a monster, and fall on his ass when the scary glowing bitch bumps into him out of nowhere?”

-Amelie suddenly looks at to the door, then back towards the man.
-She’s out of her hospital room and this man walked through a door.
+The woman suddenly looks at to the door, then back towards the man.

 “Fine.
 I’ll bite.
 Who are you?”